suusan2go/protoeasy-go/README.md

 ### Quick Start

 This assumes you are familiar with Go.
-I would recommend having `GO15VENDOREXPERIMENT` set with `export GO15VENDOREXPERIMENT=1`.
+I would recommend using Go 1.5.1 and having `GO15VENDOREXPERIMENT` set with `export GO15VENDOREXPERIMENT=1`.

 ```
 # install binary